gabeclass/PUbootcamp2019/Code-of-Conduct.md

 ## Need Help?
-Please speak with either Ian Cosden or Floe Fusin-Wischusen if you have any concerns.
+Please speak with either Gabe Perez-Giz or Floe Fusin-Wischusen if you have any concerns.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Ian Cosden, icosden[at]princeton.edu, (609) 258-2316
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Gabe Perez-Giz, gabe.perezgiz[at]princeton.edu, (609) 258-9575
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Floe Fusin-Wischusen, floe[at]princeton.edu, (609) 258-8071
 You may also reach out to any bootcamp instructor.